 - Classroom user metrics—Administrators can view classroom usage reports.
 The administration is now evaluating the feasibility of using these reports.

-During our pilot program students enjoyed limitless access to learning, anytime and anyplace, at any pace, no longer restricted to the seven hours in school.
+During our pilot program students enjoyed limitless access to learning, any time or place, and at any pace, no longer restricted to the seven hours in school.
 Our student survey confirmed there was an increase in the number of hours students were using computers for classroom work as compared to the time they spent in the computer labs prior to 1:1 computing.
 Students also pointed out they found it easier to take notes during class.
-After the successful pilot program in 2016/17, this year’s freshmen and junior classes (2018) were given Chromebooks on the first day of school.
+After the successful pilot program in 2016/17, in 2018, freshmen and juniors were given Chromebooks on the first day of school.
 The sophomores kept the ones they received last year and Chromebooks were provided to seniors upon request.

 We hope to achieve deeper relationships with students, increased student motivation and engagement, and increased student achievement through this initiative.